remix-run/remix-website/data/posts/remix-vs-next.md

 - What permissions does our token that we just shipped to every visitor have? (you didn't!)
 - Can this function use `process.env`? (yes)
 - Can this function read `window.location.origin`? (no)
-- How do I make a network request that works in both places? (however you want, its not in the browser)
+- How do I make a network request that works in both places? (however you want, it's not in the browser)
 - Can we cache these responses somewhere? (sure, HTTP, redis, lru-cache, persistent volume, sqlite...)
 - Should we make an isomorphic cache object that works in both places and pass it in to the different data fetching functions? (don't need to!)